-#2.
-Ability to Communicate Clearly
+2. Ability To Communicate Clearly

 QA analysts should have strong communication skills.
-They have to articulate the main points found in their performance monitoring to staff at all levels, from the most inexperienced customer service agents to seasoned managers.
+They have to articulate the key points found in their performance monitoring to staff at all levels, from the most inexperienced customer service agents to seasoned managers.

-Have managers or team leaders sit in when analysts discuss performance with agents, and pay attention to the latter’s reactions.
+Have managers or team leaders sit in when analysts discuss performance with agents and pay attention to the latter’s reactions.
 Do they appear relaxed?
 Are they connecting with the analyst?
 Are they taking the advice on board?

-#3.
-Eye for Detail
+3. Eye For Detail

 Studying page after page of data isn’t easy.
 QA analysts, though, must have an eye for detail so keen they can pick out key information from endless facts and figures.